CBEP-SoCB/Beaches_Bacteria_sum/Analysis/beaches_analysis.md

 p &lt; 0.05 standard, the difference with Broad Cove becomes questionable.)

-Two other sites with similar median values – Broad Cover Reserve and Mitchell Field Beach – showed slightly higher probability of elevated bacteria levels, but given the limited data, such differences are not robust.
+Two other sites with similar median values – Broad Cove Reserve and Mitchell Field Beach – showed slightly higher probability of elevated bacteria levels, but given the limited data, such differences are not robust.